Place

 - James Atwater

-Pottersfield (sometimes spelled "Potter's Field") is a historically Black neighborhood of Chapel Hill North Carolina, located north of West Rosemary Street and west of Columbia Street.
-The neighborhood was established over 100 years ago as a home for Black workers at the University of North Carolina at Chapel Hill, including the stone masons who built the university's famous stone walls.
+Pottersfield (sometimes spelled "Potter's Field") is a historically Black neighborhood in Chapel Hill, North Carolina, located north of West Rosemary Street and west of Columbia Street.
+The neighborhood and its surrounding area were designated over 100 years ago as a place for formerly enslaved people, many of whom worked at the University of North Carolina, to live.
+Pottersfield was situated between two other historically Black neighborhoods, Sunset to the west and Windy Hill to the North.
+Today, the neighborhoods known as Sunset and Pottersfield are often referred to collectively as Northside.

 Pottersfield (or Potter's Field)